 Hardeep Singh Nijjar and the Future of Sikh Canada

-Canada is the second largest home to Sikhs in the world.
-But one man’s alleged extrajudicial killing could signal a new chapter in diplomacy with India.
+Canada is the world’s second largest home to Sikhs.
+But one man’s alleged extrajudicial killing may have changed diplomacy with India forever.

 GettyImages-1676989293 hardeep singh nijjar